n-r-w/reqcache/Readme.md

 - `Exists` checks if an object exists in the cache.
 - `Delete` removes an object from the cache.
-- `GetOrFetch` returns data from the cache or fetches it from the fetcher function.
+- `GetOrFetch` returns data from the cache or fetches it from the fetcher function (for example, from a database).
 - `GetOrNew` returns data from the cache or creates it and prepares with the prepare function.

 ## Example